Rodrigopacini/project-catalyst/README.md

 Rodrigo has participated in Project Catalyst since Fund 2, contributing to proposal reviews, moderation, and milestone validation.

-- **Grant Reviewer** Reviewed over **1,000 proposals**
+- **Grant Reviewer(a.k.a.
+Community Reviewer – Level 1 or Community Advisor)** - Reviewed over **1,000 proposals**
-- **Quality Assurance Analyst/** Moderated more than **3,000 community reviews**
+- **Quality Assurance Analyst(a.k.a.
+Community Reviewer – Level 2 or Veteran Community Advisor)** - Moderated more than **3,000 community peer reviews**
-- **Milestone Reviewer** Validated **100+ Proofs of Achievement**
+- **Milestone Reviewer** - Validated **100+ Proofs of Achievement**
-- **Catalyst Community Contributor** Co-developed early stage guidelines and review quality assurance standards
+- **Catalyst Community Contributor** - Co-developed early stage guidelines and review quality assurance standards
-- **Funded Proposer** Created/Co-created and submitted multiple funding proposals, two of them were successfully funded by the Cardano Treasury:
+- **Funded Proposer** - Created/Co-created and submitted multiple funding proposals, two of them were successfully funded by the Cardano Treasury:
-- **Challenge Setting Proposer** Authored/Co-authored and approved **9 Challenge Settings** submitted and approved by the community vote process across multiple funds.
+- **Challenge Setting Proposer** - Authored/Co-authored and approved **9 Challenge Settings** submitted and approved by the community vote process across multiple funds.
 These challenges collectively mobilized **nearly $3 million USD** in funding, shaping some of the most relevant areas in the Cardano ecosystem.

 ---